vyq/accelerated-c-plus-plus/README.md

 - `std::string::size_type` is a type used to store the size of a [string](http://www.cplusplus.com/reference/string/string/)
 - Loop invariants are expressed more clearly using asymmetric ranges, e.g. [0, rows)
 - Time complexity of [`sort()`](http://www.cplusplus.com/reference/algorithm/sort/) is nlog(n)
-- There are different methods for computing [quartiles](https://en.wikipedia.org/wiki/Quartile)
+- Different methods for computing [quartiles](https://en.wikipedia.org/wiki/Quartile) yield different results